elegant-scipy/elegant-scipy/markdown/ch2.markdown

 ```

 As you might expect, the distributions now look virtually identical!
+(The different left tails of the distribution have to do with different
+numbers of ties for low count values — 0, 1, 2, ... — in the different
+columns of the data.)

-Now that we have normalized our counts, we can start using our gene expression data to predict mortality
+Now that we have normalized our counts, we can start using our gene expression data to predict mortality.

 ## Biclustering the counts data